 You can browse the exhibition pieces at any time throughout the day.
 During breaks in the programme the PhD students will be available to talk about their work.

-A judging panel will award prizes for the best exhibition pieces at the beginning of session 3.
+A judging panel will award prizes for the best exhibition pieces during the drinks reception at the end of the day.

 Vice-Chancellor Koen Lamberts will introduce the day and open proceedings.

 Few images are quite as dramatic as those of fire officers silhouetted against a towering inferno of flames.
 Wildfires are regularly portrayed as dangerous and destructive, easily leading to the conclusion that we should do all we can, wherever we can, to prevent fires.
 In the savannahs of Africa, however, the opposite may be true.